Old-Fashioned Creamy Peach Ice Cream

 Instructions

-- Temper the eggs with the warm milk.
+- Temper the eggs.
 Remove the milk mixture from the heat, and half a cup at a time, add roughly half of it to the egg mixture.
 Mix after each addition.
 This keeps it from cooking the eggs.
-Once you have blended half of the milk into the eggs, pour the entire milk- egg mixture back into the saucepan.
-Place it all back on the heat and heat over medium and cook.
-Stir constantly and cook until the mixture is 185 degrees, or has thickened enough the coat the back of a spoon.
+Once you have blended half of the milk into the eggs, pour the entire milk-egg mixture back into the saucepan.
+Place it all back on the heat, heat over medium, and cook.
+Stir constantly and cook until the mixture is 185℉, or has thickened enough to coat the back of a spoon.
 Do not boil.

-- Chill the custard, peaches, and the frozen portion of your ice cream maker.
-Remove custard from heat and stir in the vanilla and salt.
+- Chill the custard.
+Remove the custard from the heat and stir in the vanilla and salt.
 Strain the mixture using a stainer or cheesecloth set over a large bowl.
 Allow to cool at room temperature, then cover and place in fridge until very cold- at least 6 hours, up to overnight.

-- Churn.
+- Churn and add peaches.
 Remove custard from fridge and set up ice cream maker, according to manufacturer's instructions.
 Churn until it is the consistency of soft serve ice cream, then add the peach mixture.

 - Freeze to set.
 Cover and refreeze 2-4 hours until hardened.
 Scoop and serve.
-Will last up to a week in the freezer.
+It will last up to a week in the freezer.

 Could have added some peach extract to give it more of the peach flavor